aaronengland/basketball_card_pricing_model/README.md

 > **Notebook**: [`06_model_eval/notebook.ipynb`](06_model_eval/notebook.ipynb)

-We evaluated the XGBoost model on the held-out test set and compared it to our non-ML baseline.
+I evaluated the XGBoost model on the held-out test set and compared it to my non-ML baseline.

 ### Overall test set performance